papparazzi/SlimeVR-Tracker-ESP/README.md

 * BNO055
   * Work in progress.
 Should be roughly equal BNO080, but cheaper
 * MPU-9250
-  * Using Mahony sensor fusion of Gyroscope, Magnetometer and Accelerometer, requires good magnetic environment
+  * Using Mahony sensor fusion of Gyroscope, Magnetometer and Accelerometer, requires good magnetic environment.
+Implemented gyro/accl calibration on boot, mag calibration on boot with LED on which requires user to move sensor in "figure 8" for 15 seconds.
 * MPU-6500
   * Using internal DMP to fuse Gyroscope and Accelerometer, can be used with MPU-9250, can drift substantially
 * MPU-6050
   * Same as MPU-6500

-Firmware can work with both ESP8266 and ESP32.
+Firmware can work with both ESP8266 and ESP32, however this fork is focusing on ESP32 optimization for low cost sensors utilizing higher fusion rates and possibly the dual core cpu architecture.
 Please edit defines.h and set your pinout properly according to how you connected the IMU.